mjosc/portfolio/README.md

 # Portfolio
-A brief selection of projects built while a student of the Master of Software Development program at the University of Utah School of Computing.
+A selection of projects built at the University of Utah.

 ## Overview